-On 1 July 2022 the Company entered into an agreement for the lease of offices at Sandvigveien 19, Arendal, rented from ultimate owner of B T Larsen & Co Ltd. The lease term is approximately 7 years from inception of the lease which is also the commencement date.
+On 1 July 2022 the Company entered into an agreement for the lease of offices at Sandvigveien 19, Arendal.
+The lease contract was previously leased to Arendals Dampskibsselskab AS.
+The lease term is approximately 7 years from inception of the lease which is also the commencement date.
 There are no lease deposits or redelivery costs according to the lease contract.